vgianluca96/users-access-frontend/README.md

 During the creation of a grant, the user can select a role, and a preset of capabilities is selected.
 The user can confirm this preset or allow/deny capabilities.
 Allow/deny works like diff in git: allowed capabilites are added to the prset, denied capabilities are capaiblities in the preset that the usr explicitly removes.

+## People and Integrations

+The grants assigned to people and integrations are stored in the same table `access_grants`. the difference is on how the grant is saved: if it is a user's grant, it is save with `email`, if it is a integration's grant, it is saved with `integrationId`.

+The flow of creation at frontend level is the same, the only difference is on the input data provided in thedialog box.

 ## URL Structure